February 1974 United Kingdom general election: Campaign

-On Thursday 7 February, it was announced that Prime Minister Edward Heath had asked Queen Elizabeth II, who was then in New Zealand for the 1974 British Commonwealth Games, to dissolve Parliament for a general election to take place on 28 February.
+On Thursday 7 February, Prime Minister Edward Heath revealed that he had asked Queen Elizabeth II, then in New Zealand for the 1974 British Commonwealth Games, to dissolve Parliament for a general election to take place on 28 February.
 Because of the Queen's being abroad, the dissolution of parliament was required to be promulgated by Counsellors of State, in this case Queen Elizabeth The Queen Mother and Princess Margaret, on her express instructions.
 The severe economic circumstances in which the election was held prompted both The Sun and the Daily Mirror to characterise it as a "crisis election".
 Heath had been elected on a platform in 1970 that in some ways anticipated the policies later pursued by Margaret Thatcher as he called for less state involvement in the economy, but during his time in office he performed a series of "u-turns" that instead led to greater state involvement in the British economy, which had damaged his reputation.
 Heath by his various "u-turns" performed between 1970 and 1974 acquired the image of a leader who reacted to events instead of being a leader who shaped events, which contributed in part to his defeat in 1974.
 A number of ministers in Heath's government, most notably William Whitelaw, were opposed to calling an election in early 1974 and would preferred to wait until later in 1974 or even 1975 out of the hope the economy might be in better shape.
-With the notable exception of the question of British membership in the European Economic Community as the European Union was then called, foreign policy was not a factor in the election with the attention being paid mainly to domestic issues.
+With the notable exception of the question of British membership in the European Economic Community, foreign policy was not a factor in the election with the attention being paid mainly to domestic issues.

 On 10 February, the National Union of Mineworkers, as expected, went on strike, but it was more of a low-key affair than the high-profile clashes of 1972, with no violence and only six men on each picket line.
 Jim Prior later wrote that the miners had been "as quiet and well-behaved as mice".
 The Three-Day Week continued throughout the election, although Heath allowed the late-night television curfew to be lifted to allow more coverage of the campaign.
 The low profile of the miners' strike allowed worries over inflation to dominate the election.
-On 15 February, it was announced that the Retail Price Index showed a 20% increase in prices over the previous year.
+On 15 February, the Retail Price Index showed a 20% increase in prices over the previous year.